cyclejs-community/component-combinators/documentation/m.md

 This example makes use of :
 - `checkPreConditions`
 - `makeOwnSinks`
+- default merge of sinks (DOM and non-DOM sinks)

 ### Description
 The button component is a `<div>` that will behave like a button, according to the parameters